Microsoft's new scripting shell, formerly known as Monad or MSH

 The interpreter is the "engine" that executes scripts.

-It is installed by default on Windows 7 and Server 2008 R2.
+It is installed by default on Windows 7 and Server 2008 R2 and later.

 Security:

-If you want to create and run your own PowerShell scripts, you need to digitally sign your scripts.
+If you want to create and run your own PowerShell scripts on Windows, you may want to digitally sign your scripts.

 To create your own so called "self-signed" certificate you'll need makecert.exe that comes with the .NET Framework 2.0 SDK.